ReactiveSets/toubkal/README.md

   - Emits data events not routed to any other destination input
   - Pipelet else() captures these events
   - May be used to detect clients attempts to submit un-authorize data

-- File write:
-  - to configuration()
-  - to other files

 - Intergrate Safe Complex Query expressions into Query and Query_Tree